 North Central Minnesota

-Favorite current player: PK
+Favorite current player: Markov

 All-time favorite player: Ray Bourque